flyingmachine/brave-clojure-web/content/java.md

 produce the instructions, all it cares about is machine instructions.

-As a *virtual* machine, the JVM provides an isolated environment that acts like a computer but that runs as a process on top of a host machine.
+As a *virtual* machine, the JVM provides an isolated environment that acts like a computer but that exists as a process.
 The JVM provides its own instruction set, Java bytecode.
-Just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
-A running JVM process reads bytecode and translates it on the fly into the machine code that its host will understand, a process called just-in-time compilation.
+Usually, when you compile programs you store the result as a ".jar" (java archive) file.
+However, just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
+It doesn't care if you used Scala, JRuby, Clojure, or even Java to create Java bytecode.
+A running JVM executes bytecode by translating it on the fly into the machine code that its host will understand, a process called just-in-time compilation.
+While a JVM *can* run multiple applications, in practice you'll start one JVM process per application in order to safely isolate each execution environment.
+Here's a diagram:

+1. Compile to bytecode
+2. JVM reads bytecode
+3. JVM sends machine instructions

+When someone says that Clojure runs on the JVM, then, one of the things they mean is that Clojure programs get compiled to Java bytecode and JVM processes execute them.

 So, what is the Java Virtual Machine?
 One hint is in "virtual machine" part of the